Select Page

 Due to the natural dyeing process, colour may vary between skeins, even if dyed in the same pot.
 I recommend alternating skeins when knitting to avoid pooling and remember, purchase what you need for your project.

 Before starting a project where you plan to pair a dark colour with a lighter shade it is especially important to swatch and do a wash test.
-This is to test for any bleeding, there’s nothing worse than knitting something only to find the darker yarn bleeds and causes backstaining on the lighter yarns.
+This is to test for any bleeding, there’s nothing worse than knitting something only to find the darker yarn bleeds and causes back staining on the lighter yarns.

 Is there anything that can alter the colour?
 Some deodorants contain aluminium, alcohol and antiperspirant chemicals that can react with the natural dye in the yarn.
 Don’t panic, I’m not saying avoid deodorant!
-Try a natural, ph neutral brand – it’ll be much kinder to your knits and your skin.
+Try a natural, pH-neutral brand – it’ll be much kinder to your knits and your skin.

 Do I need to knit a swatch?

 I recommend it, yes.
-I provide stitch per inch information for each product but every knitter has a slightly different style to the next.
+I provide stitch per inch information for each yarn but every knitter has a slightly different style to the next.
 If you do decide to knit a swatch be mindful of how much yarn is required for your project – you may need to use the swatch to complete your piece.

 Colour representation